Skip to Content

 help your foot get better:

-If these treatments do not help, your doctor may give you
+If these treatments do not help, your doctor may recommend

 splints that you wear at night, shots of

-steroid medicine in your heel, or other treatments.
+medicine (such as a steroid) in your heel, or other treatments.

 You probably will not need surgery.
 Doctors only suggest it for people who